cuiyongbo/hello-world/my_wiki/english_notes.rst

 | glossary
 | Definition: A glossary of special, unusual, or technical words or expressions is an alphabatical list of them giving their meanings, for example at the end of | a book on a particular subject.
 |
+| nomenclature [命名法]
+| Definition: The nomenclature of a particular set of things is the system of naming those things.
+| Usage: Mistakes arising from ignorance of the nomenclature of the  woody plants.
+|
+| terminology
+| Definition: The terminology of a subject is the set of special words and expressions used in connecting with it.
+| Usage: Gastritis, which in medical terminology means an inflammation of the stomach.
+|
 | abyssal
 | Definition: (adjective) Of or relating to the great depths of the oceans.
 | Synonyms: abysmal, unfathomable